TransparencyToolkit/Test-Data/getting_started.md

 (https://github.com/TransparencyToolkit/OCRServer) on the OCR server.
 Follow the setup instructions in the repository and start the OCR server.

-9. Clone the UDP server (https://github.com/TransparencyToolkit/UDPServer) on the same server DocManager and LookingGlass are running on.
-Folow the setup instructions in the README and start the UDP server.
+9. Clone the index server (https://github.com/TransparencyToolkit/IndexServer) on the same server DocManager and LookingGlass are running on.
+Folow the setup instructions in the README and start the index server.

 10. Once everything is setup and running, go to http://localhost:9292/upload/archive_test/ArchiveTestDoc and upload